waltercostamb/features_pipeline/README.md

 1266999.fasta  743966.fasta  GCA_900660695.fasta
 ```

-If you run the example input, you will obtain their kmer profiles, gene families, checkm qa reports and isoelectric points of proteins.
+If you run the example input, you will obtain their kmer profiles, gene families, checkm qa reports, isoelectric points of proteins and identified prophage.
 The output of the kmer rule follows:

 ```
 #Individual kmer profiles